nystrom/rivo/docs/design.md

 ## Let expressions
 A `let` expression tries to satisfy a formula, binding new variables as necessary.
 For example, `let 2 + x == 5` causes `x` to be bound to 3.
-The value of a `let` expression is `.
+The value of a `let` expression is the boolean `True`.
 Variables bound in the `let` are in scope for the remainder of the enclosing block.
 The formula:

     let x :: xs == [1,2,3]

 binds `x` to 1 and `xs` to the list `[2,3]`.
-It is a static error for a formula used in a `let` to generate zero satisfying assignments or more than one satisfying assignment.
+It is a dynamic error for a formula used in a `let` to generate zero satisfying assignments or more than one satisfying assignment.
-The let binds any variables in the formula not already bound.
+The `let` binds any variables in the formula not already bound.
 If all variables are bound already, the expression must evaluate to True, statically.

-FIXME Unknowns must be declared.
-**Var expressions**
+## Var expressions
 These are just like `let` expressions, but define mutable variables.
+For instance:

-`var 2 + x == 5`
+	var 2 + x == 5
+	x = x + 1

 **Streams**
 A stream expression generates a possibly infinite sequence of values.
 There are several ways to define streams, including implementing the `Stream` trait.
 However, typically a stream can be generated from a formula.
 Given a formula, a stream can be created that iterates through all satisfying assignments of the formula.
 For instance, the formula `xs contains x && x > 0` iterates through all values in the collection `xs` that are greater than 0.